Shadow Health Brian Foster Chest Pain

 Chief Complaint and History of Present Illness

 Brian’s chest pain is central, pressure-like, and radiates to the left arm and jaw—hallmark features of cardiac ischemia.
 The onset during physical exertion (shoveling snow) and relief with rest further support a cardiac etiology.
-Additional symptoms include nausea and diaphoresis, which are common in myocardial infarction (MI) That's the part that actually makes a difference..
+Additional symptoms include nausea and diaphoresis, which are common in myocardial infarction (MI) Easy to understand, harder to ignore.
+Still holds up..

 Past Medical History (PMHx)